 Make sure to give yourself at least 2 hours to explore the Roman Forum as it is vast and has many interesting points of interest.
 It is not a place you can 'cram' in an hour before the Colosseum.
 For this reason, I would suggest arriving here for when it opens at 8:30 am.

-Places to stay near the Roman Forum
+Accommodations close to the Roman Forum

 - Guided Tour of Colosseum, Roman Forum, & Palatine Hill Without Waiting in Line (highly sought-after)